 Trading is an incredibly powerful tool, not just for obtaining limited Pokemon, but also to reroll IVs and get Lucky Pokemon with discounted power up costs.

 Lucky Pokemon are the foremost reason to trade generously.
 They require half the Stardust to power up and are valuable assets for the dedicated raider.
-For common species, the best way to roll for Lucky Pokemon is to trade a lot, as only ~5% of trades become lucky.
-For legendary or rare species, it’s better to use the Lucky Friends feature instead, which can be (rarely) activated once players become Best Friends with each other.
+For common species, the best way to get Lucky Pokemon is to trade a lot, as only ~5% of trades become lucky.
+For legendary or rare species, it’s better to use the Lucky Friends status, which can rarely activate after players become Best Friends with each other.

 Plug into Your Local Community